IESE Insight

 These partnerships have the potential to yield breakthrough innovation quickly and at a relatively low cost, and in recent years, such efforts have become one of the mainstays of the innovation landscape.

 But sometimes it pays to expand the relationship and get more corporations on board — even those that might be competitors.
-Such counterintuitive collaborations, and the innovation benefits they can create, are detailed in Open Innovation: Corporate Venturing Squads, co-authored by IESE professor M. Julia Prats with Josemaria Siota, Carla Bustamante and Beatriz Camacho from IESE’s Open Innovation and Corporate Venturing Institute, in collaboration with the firm Kapita.
+Such counterintuitive collaborations, and the innovation benefits they can create, are detailed in Open Innovation: Corporate Venturing Squads, co-authored by IESE professor M. Julia Prats with Josemaria Siota and Beatriz Camacho from IESE’s Open Innovation and Corporate Venturing Institute, Carla Bustamente and the firm Kapita.

 Corporate venturing squads: what works?